Lumavate-Team/documentation/docs/2-development.rst

 #.
 Inside the tool Library page, you will have the option to add a new container or edit an existing one.

-   a) To add a new container:
+   #.
+To add a new container:

       * Click the blue + button in the bottom right corner of the tool Library page.